japila-books/spark-sql-internals/docs/declarative-pipelines/PipelinesHandler.md

 `PipelinesHandler` is used to [handle pipeline commands](#handlePipelinesCommand) in [Spark Connect]({{ book.spark_connect }}) ([SparkConnectPlanner]({{ book.spark_connect }}/server/SparkConnectPlanner), precisely).

+`PipelinesHandler` acts as a bridge between Python and SQL "frontends" and Spark Connect Server (where pipeline execution happens).

 ## Handle Pipelines Command { #handlePipelinesCommand }

 ```scala